How to Correctly Approach a Dog That's Barking at You

 If all goes well, which it usually does, you'll have yourself a new pal in no time!
 Dogs are social animals, and they love people.
 Most dogs love all people, but from time to time there is a bad pea in the pod.
 That's why you need to be careful.
 Just like you might feel a bit threatened, scared, or cautious with a canine, the dog is probably feeling the same way you do.

 Often times the reason why dogs bark at people and other dogs is simply because they want to summon their fellow pack members to engage in playtime with the new comers.
 However as many of us know, dogs bark to get attention or because a dog is angry, frustrated, or feels threatened.
 There are honestly many explanations to why dogs bark.
 It's just a matter of putting the animal's body language and the circumstances of why a dog is barking all into consideration, so that you can correctly determine the dogs overall feelings and emotions towards you or anything else for that matter.

-And I'd like to thank SamboRambo, an amazing blogger here on Hubpages, for giving me the suggestion to write this hub in the first place.
+And I'd like to thank SamboRambo, an amazing writer who is engaged in the PetHelpful community, for giving me the suggestion to write this article in the first place.
 I really do appreciate it SamboRambo!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.